quite/quiteabot/README.md

 # TODO

-Can only message a user by name, so first need to stuff her into `telegramusers`.
+Can only message a user by name, so first need to stuff them into `telegramusers`.